-When I ask patients what they would most like to aesthetically improve, four out of five mention their eye area.
-For some the target is crow’s feet, for others, bags or dark circles.
-Many don’t like drooping eyebrows and eyelid hooding that worsens as we age.
-Most people show much more aging around their eyes than in the rest of their face.
+When discussing with patients what they want to aesthetically improve, four out of five mention their eyes.
+Some target crow’s feet, others, bags, crepiness or dark circles.
+Many don’t like drooping eyebrows and eyelid hooding.
+Most people age more around their eyes than in the rest of their face (for others, it is the area around the mouth, which we also love to treat).
 There are a number of reasons for this.
 Like the area around the mouth, the eye area is very mobile.
-We smile, blink, squint and widen our eyes hundreds of times every day.
-The skin is bunched, folded, stretched and creased over and over; this takes a toll, breaking down collagen fibers and etching lines into the skin, much the way a crease is worked into your pants as you repeatedly iron them.
+We smile, blink, and squint hundreds of times each day.
+The skin is bunched, folded and creased over and over; this takes a toll, breaking down collagen fibers and etching lines into the skin, much the way a crease is worked into your pants as you repeatedly iron them.
 In addition, eyelid skin is some of the thinnest of the body, showing wear sooner than more resilient skin.
-The good news is that the area around the eyes can be easily improved with new techniques and technologies.
+The good news is that the area around the eyes can be easily improved with new techniques and technologies - this office was the first to develop protocols to use the Halo hybrid laser on eyelids right up to the lash line and continues to teach and evolve protocols for this area.
+See what it looks to have treatment with eye shields, Halo and full, deep laser resurfacing here: https://youtu.be/pSaVCS-eSgQ

-Under eye circles are a very individualized area where age, genetics and lifestyle all come into play.
-The muscle situated just below the eye is one of the darkest muscles on the body.
-Since it is under the thinnest skin on the body, the pigment of the muscle shows through, giving us dark, purplish undereye circles and making us look tired and old.
-For many this is exaggerated as as the skin loses collagen and becomes thinner and also by shadows created by bags and hollows beneath the eye.
+Under eye circles are different in everyone.
+The muscle just below the eye is one of the darkest ones in the body.
+Since it is under the thinnest skin on the body, the muscle pigment shows through, giving us dark undereye circles.
+This looks worse as as the skin becomes thinner with less collagen and also by shadows created by bags and hollows beneath the eye.

 Loss of fat and collagen can cause a hollow or valley, called the tear trough which extends from the inner corner of the eye down and out toward the cheekbone.
 This is genetic, but generally worsens with age.
 For the right patient, this can be beautifully corrected with filler.
 Although a great procedure, it is very important to seek out someone comfortable treating this area.
 Many fillers are not safe in this area, and treatments require specific knowledge and training.